syncfusion-content/javascript-docs/js/api/ejRTE.md

     var rteeObj = $("#rteSample").data("ejRTE");
     rteeObj.removeToolbarItem("createTable"); // Removes the toolbar item
 </script>
-Note: Those using the release version before 13.3, please refer to the following
+Note: When you use the release version before 13.3, refer to the following
 <script>
     $("#rteSample").ejRTE();
     // Creates the RTE